 You can also tint the windows or change the headlight bulbs.
 However, before investing in the installation of any of these after-market products, it’s best to learn about any applicable regulations, both from your state or county and from your insurance provider.

 Most of these modifications are perfectly legal.
 However, there are some that can get you into trouble with the law.
-For example, window tinting is regulated by most states and you can be ticketed if your tint is too dark.
+For example, in some states, adding lights other than your headlights to your car is illegal, in other states, it is not.

-Headlight bulbs have to meet certain standards for brightness and must not produce too much glare.
+Headlight bulbs have to meet certain standards for brightness and color as well as not producing too much glare.
 And aftermarket parts must meet safety standards set by the government.

 Conclusion: What Types Of Car Wraps Are Legal Versus Illegal?